IKF Anti-Doping Program – #KeepKorfballClean

 Neither WADA nor the IKF is involved in any supplement certification process and therefore do not certify or endorse manufacturers or their products.
 WADA and the IKF do not control the quality or the claims of the supplements industry.

 7. SANCTIONED ATHLETES AND ATHLETE SUPPORT PERSONNEL

-During 2017, in the anti-doping testing conducted by IKF and in korfball there were no ADRVs cases to report.
+During 2017 and 2018, in the anti-doping testing conducted by IKF and in korfball there were no ADRV cases to report.

 8. EDUCATION TOOLS

 The basic principle for information and education programs for doping-free sport is to preserve the spirit of sport from being undermined by doping.
 The primary goal of the IKF Anti-Doping education and information programs is prevention.
 The objective is to prevent the intentional or unintentional use by athletes of Prohibited Substances and Prohibited Methods and to develop core life skills.